 In the pest control industry, we answer countless questions about bed bugs and consider ourselves “myth busters” when it comes to the tiny, blood-sucking pests.
 Knowledge is your first line of defense.
 Simply knowing how to correctly identify a bed bug and its basic behaviors goes a long way in preventing an infestation.

-- Bed bugs primarily feed on humans, but they can also feed on warm-blooded animals including birds, mice and family pets.
+- Bed bugs primarily feed on humans, but they also feed on warm-blooded animals, including birds, mice and pets.

 - Adults are just under ¼” long, relatively flat and oval in shape compared to most other insects.

 - Bed bugs can lay one to five eggs per day and more than 500 in a lifetime.

 - Bed bugs can survive for several months without eating.

 - Bed bugs can withstand a wide range of temperatures, from nearly freezing to 122 degrees Fahrenheit.